resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 And a Red one if you need help.

-## Follow my leader

-Now that everyone has logged in, we are going to play a game of "[follow my leader](http://www.thefreedictionary.com/follow-my-leader)".
+Now that everyone has logged in, we are going to play a short game of "[follow my leader](http://www.thefreedictionary.com/follow-my-leader)".
 As I have the big screen, I’m going to be the leader.
 So there!

 What I’d like you all to do is to follow along in your browsers, trying to do what I do.
 If you have any problems,